aejensen/computing-biostat-ucph/README.md

 You should have your computation task prepared:

-1. A file with code that should be run repeatedly (in parallel) and everytime it is run does the following:
+1. A file with code that should be run repeatedly (in parallel) and every time it is run does the following:
    * controls the random seed if necessary
    * reads in data, or simulates data
-   * runs the analysis (important: each analysis should only use a single compuation core and not parallelize!)
+   * runs the analysis (important: each analysis should only use a single computation core and not parallelize!)
    * saves the results in a result file which should have a task specific filename
-2. A terminal command-line command starting with =sbatch= or a bash script file which is then run from the terminal using =sbatch=.
+2. A terminal command-line command started with `sbatch` or by bash script file which is then run from the terminal using `sbatch`.
-3. A program that collects the results from the parallel analyses
+3. A program that collects the results from the parallel analyses.

-## Runnning a job
+## Executing a job

 The following commands are used to communicate with the Slurm scheduler and are probably the only ones that you will need.

 * ```squeue``` - view information about jobs located in the Slurm scheduler
 * ```scancel``` - cancel a job running on Slurm
-* ```sbatch``` - submit a command to Slurm
+* ```sbatch``` - submit a job to Slurm

 ## Examples